SltnBM/landing-page-dicoding/README.md

 ```
 3. Open index.html directly in your web browser.

+---

 ## 🎯 Purpose
 This project was created as a submission task for the Belajar Dasar Pemrograman Web course on Dicoding.

+---

+## 📌 Notes
+> ⚠️ This project only includes the landing page.
+> It is purely created with **HTML and CSS** for practice or submission purposes.
+> No frameworks or JavaScript used.

+---

 ## 📜 License
 This project is for educational purposes only.